No passwords, No popups, No cost, No AI:

 February 11, 2013

 A. Hi Kerma.
 I don't think this can be done.
 "Brushing" is actually done with sandpaper/scotchbrite, and it physically removes the metal and the laser marking along with it.
 It is theoretically possible to not brush the engraved area, but that sounds impractical in reality.
-I think you will need to do the engraving after the brushing.
+I think you may need to do the engraving after the brushing.

 Regards,